pierrot-lc/nvim-nix/README.md

 Overlays are a way to provide additional packages to the list of available `pkgs`.
 This flake output such overlay to add our `nvim-pkg` derivation to `pkgs`.
-Since this flake also rely on neovim nightly, you also have to add the overlay from the neovim nightly flake.

 Here is a minimal example with home-manager:

 ```nix
 # flake.nix